Chengara struggle: Chengara Package

 Many families who left after the agreement in 2009 with the Left Democratic Front (LDF) government have tried to return to the site.
 Some were stopped or arrested.
 Of the many who were offered title deeds (pattas) for land by the government, more than half did not receive them.
 Those who were willing to leave after getting the deeds were sent to disparate and distant places such as Periya, Keezhanthur, Nilambur, and Attappadi.

-According to Laha Gopalan, except a few families who were given land in Malappuram, Ernakulam and Kollam districts, the rest were cheated by the government and were forced to return to Chengara.
+According to Laha Gopalan, except for a few families who were given land in Malappuram, Ernakulam, and Kollam districts, the rest were cheated by the government and forced to return to Chengara.
 According to him, those who returned expressed deep regret for having trusted the government.
 A countable few stayed wherever they got new land and were hesitant to return because others at the site of the struggle had already warned them of this fate.

-However, the mere fact of an agreement can be considered as a victory for Adivasis and Dalits who fought against injustice, alone and in their own name.
-The mere fact that they were promised land for cultivation adds legitimacy to their struggle.
+However, the mere existence of an agreement can be considered as a victory for Adivasis and Dalits, who fought against injustice, alone and in their own name.
+The fact that they were promised land for cultivation adds legitimacy to their struggle.
 As their demands were only partially fulfilled, others feel the struggle was a failure, perhaps setting a future precedent that will make it even more difficult for marginalized social groups struggling for the recognition of their rights.

 Among the many attempts to reach a compromise, a new agreement was proposed in August 2011 by the present United Democratic Front (UDF) government.
-The UDF has promised to look into the complaints on the distribution of uninhabitable land and promised to distribute 0.25 acres each to 1’000 more families living at the site of the struggle.
+The UDF has promised to look into the complaints on the distribution of uninhabitable land and to distribute 0.25 acres each to 1,000 more families living at the site of the struggle.
 However, nothing happened and a new agreement was not reached.